Michael-Lu-DeerofBlue/Oxford-Research/README.md

 2. Use `o3-mini` for Aider instead of `o1` (better cost/performance)
 3. Set lower `AIDER_MAP_TOKENS` for smaller codebases
 4. Use `gpt-4o-mini` for DecisionAgent (makes many calls)

-**Guidelines:**
-- Follow existing code style
-- Test changes with multiple tasks
-- Update documentation for new features
-- Keep the architecture simple and maintainable

-## License

-See LICENSE file for details.

-## Acknowledgments

-- Built on [Aider](https://aider.chat/) for AI-powered code editing
-- Uses [OpenRouter](https://openrouter.ai/) for flexible LLM access
-- Inspired by ReAct and AI Scientist research

-## Support

-For issues or questions:
-- Check MODEL_CONFIGURATION.md for detailed configuration help
-- Review troubleshooting section above
-- Open an issue on GitHub

----

-**Note:** This is the refactored simplified architecture.
-The old Docker-in-Docker implementation has been removed for simplicity and maintainability.